fawnoculus/NTM-Fabric/DevNotes/DevNotes.md

 - Reinforced Block of Desh -> Desh Block
 - Reinforced Block of High-Speed Steel -> High-Speed Steel Block
 #### Features:
+- Energy & Fluid Storages, Providers & Consumers will be able to connect to each other just like Cables/Pipes can
 - Features that already have *replacements* (Example: Particle Accelerator) will not be implemented ... yet (maybe we'll do it once the rest is working)